Photon catalysis for general multimode multi-photon quantum state preparation: Assessment of the efficiency of the method

 The precise statement of the theorem and a geometrical interpretation of the generic rank are presented in the Appendix (see \autoref{th:alexander-hirshowitz}).
 From a physical point of view, the generic rank can be interpreted as follows:

-\begin{itemize} \item A randomly selected homogeneous core state has generic rank with probability $1$, but there exist states with ranks that are both higher (supergeneric) or lower (subgeneric). \item Any homogeneous core state, even of a supergeneric rank, could be approximated by a homogeneous core state of generic rank with fidelity arbitrarily close to 1. \end{itemize}
+\begin{itemize} \item A randomly selected homogeneous core state has generic rank with probability $1$, but there exist states with ranks that are both higher (supergeneric) or lower (subgeneric) (this is implied by the fact that the set of tensors of non-generic rank has measure zero, see \autoref{th:measure-zero-lemma}). \item Any homogeneous core state, even of a supergeneric rank, could be approximated by a homogeneous core state of generic rank with fidelity arbitrarily close to 1. \end{itemize}

 Asymptotically, for $M \gg d$, we have the following scaling for the number of photon additions:

 which is polynomial in $M$.
 Given the symmetry of the binomial coefficient, for $d \gg M$ one gets a similar behaviour with $d$ and $M$ exchanged, i.e. a polynomial in $d$.
 Finally, for $M= c\times d \gg 1$, we get: